 CREATE INDEX

 pagevisits (userid);

-An index can be created on multiple columns from a Materialized View.
+You can also create an index on multiple columns from a materialized view.
 For example, the statement below creates an index on pagevisits using userid and pageid columns.

-The order of columns in an index matters.
+CREATE INDEX